2019 Rugby World Cup: All Blacks v Italy clash cancelled - reports

 The All Blacks' Rugby World Cup clash against Italy is set to be called off, according to reports.

-MediaWorks is reporting that the game, set to played in Toyota on Saturday, will be cancelled due to a looming typhoon.
+The game, set to played in Toyota on Saturday, risks being cancelled due to the looming Typhoon Hagibis bearing down on Japan.

-It follows earlier reports that England v France will be abandoned, also on Saturday.
+If Saturday night's game is abandoned the result is recorded as a 0-0 draw, with both sides awarded two competiton points.
+The All Blacks are unbeaten in pool play.

 Typhoon Hagibis could hit Japan on Saturday, when three matches are scheduled.
 Four more are set for Sunday, the final day of the preliminary round.
 The latest path for the typhoon is set to hit Yokohama, Tokyo and the City of Toyota over the weekend.